 City Council members created an ad hoc Committee on the Unhoused in 2021 to address the declared homelessness emergency in the City.
 The committee reviewed several potential sites for a 24-7 RV homeless shelter throughout the fall of 2021, with SAVS as the identified operator of the site through a grant they had received from the Sonoma County CoC (Continuum of Care) with full City Council support.
 This site, "Horizon Shine", functions as a temporary homeless shelter, with all individuals residing there in their owned RVs, and is operated by SAVS.
-It opened in January 2021 and was granted a two-year extension on their temporary use permit in 2022 to keep the site open.
-A nonprofit purchased this property and seeks to continue using the property to address housing needs locally once the shelter closes.
+It opened in January 2021 and was granted a two-year extension on the operator applied in 2022 to extend their temporary use permit and in 2022 to keep the site open.
+Since then, aA nonprofit purchased this property and seeks to continue using the property to address housing needs locally once the shelter closes.